PinPlace/backend_rest/README.md

 Then, when you want to disconnect tmux, you do `Ctrl+B`, `D` (ie press Ctrl+B, then release both keys, and then press d)

 When you login again, you can run `tmux attach` and you will reconnect to tmux and see all the output that happened.

+to add new field
+`python manage.py make migrations` then
+`python manage.py migrate`

+You can use `tmux kill-server` to cleanly and gracefully kill all tmux open sessions (and server).